Contact Us

 Vendor Evaluation and RFP Design

-Before your school commits to a vendor, we build a structured evaluation framework: what questions to ask, which competency outcomes to mandate, how to compare platforms, and what contract terms protect your school if the vendor underdelivers.
+Before your school commits to a vendor, we build a structured request for proposal (RFP) and evaluation framework: what questions to ask, which competency outcomes to mandate, how to compare platforms, and what contract terms protect your school if the vendor underdelivers.

 Teacher Readiness Assessment